faustbrian/intl/docs/README.md

----
-title: Getting Started
-description: Installation and basic usage of the Cline Intl PHP package for Laravel applications
----

 Cline Intl provides type-safe internationalization value objects and validation rules for Laravel applications.
 Built on top of Symfony Intl components and Spatie Laravel Data, it offers a modern, elegant approach to handling countries, currencies, locales, timezones, phone numbers, postal codes, and addresses.

 ## Requirements